When a Killer Calls: Plot

 Matt (Robert Buckley), along with his best friend Frank and the latter's girlfriend Chrissy, who are both rather reckless, obnoxious and irresponsible, arrive saying they have been chased by cops after Frank brandished a firearm at the bowling alley's parking lot during an altercation.
 They ask to stay until it is safe to leave.
 Charlie sees them going in, but is then killed by the assailant as well.
 Matt assures Trisha that he had not been making those calls.
 Going into the basement to make out, Chrissy hears a strange noise.
-Frank is ambushed when he investigates and Chrissy is also ambushed when she goes to find him.
+Frank is ambushed when he investigates and Chrissy is attacked when she goes to find him.
 Worried that Frank is causing trouble again, Trisha has Matt find out what he is doing.
 When he goes to the basement, he is ambushed and tied up by the intruder.

-Watching the news of a triple murder earlier that night, Trisha realizes the pictures sent to her are real and that they are also of Linda, Ryan and Holly.
+Watching the news of a triple murder earlier that night, Trisha realizes the pictures sent to her are real and also that they are of Linda, Ryan and Holly.
 The intruder calls Trisha and informs her that she needs to check on Molly.
-After the police call to inform her that the calls from both her cell and house phone came from inside the house, she discovers a camera in the living room and she hollers for Matt and Frank and gets more and more frightened when neither respond.
+After the police call to inform her that the calls from both her cell and house phone came from inside the house, she discovers a camera in the living room and she hollers for Matt and Frank and gets more and more frightened when neither responds.
 She checks on Molly and finds her dead with Richard Hewitt (the murdered family's husband and father and also the killer himself, as well as the killer of Molly's parents, Charlie, Frank and Molly) in the bedroom.
 She tries to run from him but quickly trips and gets overpowered.

 Awakening in the basement, Trisha discovers she is gagged and bound to a rafter, Matt tied up on the floor, Chrissy tied up and gagged on the couch, and Frank dead on the floor.
 Richard tortures the group first by slashing Chrissy's breasts, throwing liquor on the wounds then he kills her by slitting her throat.
-Hearing a noise upstairs, Richard goes and checks and discovers two state troopers and kills them.
+Hearing a noise upstairs, Richard goes and discovers two state troopers and kills them.
 Richard also explains the reason for the murders, revealing he had become obsessed with Trisha after raping her one night.
 Using this time to free himself, Matt throws the liquor into Richard's face and tries to free Trisha.
 However, Matt is killed in the process.
 Trisha manages to run out of the house and retrieves Frank's gun which he stashed in Matt's car.
-She shoots Richard several times, ensuring he is dead, thus avenging everyone he killed (All the characters in the film killed by the knife).
+She shoots Richard several times, ensuring he is dead, thus avenging everyone he killed (all the characters in the film killed by the knife).
 Trisha then walks away from the house into the streets, and obviously, going home.